-Aids for daily living are medical supplies that help a person with limited mobility accomplish everyday tasks around the home or workplace.
-Some examples of these include shower chairs, two handled cups, transfer boards, more.
-Express Medical Supply carries a variety of tools that help people safely increase their independence.
+Daily living aids are medical supplies that help a person with limited mobility accomplish everyday tasks around the home or workplace.
+Some examples of these include shower chairs, two handled cups, transfer boards, and more.
+Express Medical Supply carries a variety of tools to help people safely increase their independence.

-Bathroom aids can be used to make showering and using the toilet independently easier.
-Suppositories like Magic Bullets and Fleet enemas are both used to maintain healthy bowel movements.
-Self-wipe toilet aids allow you to clean up without the help of a caregiver.
-We also have bowel stimulators to help decrease constipation.
-Being able to independently use the bathroom is important which is why Express Medical Supply carries a line of products to help maintain your bowel health.
+Bathroom aids make it easier to shower and use the toilet independently.
+Products like Magic Bullet suppositories and Fleet enemas help produce healthy bowel movements.
+We also have bowel stimulators to relieve constipation.
 Shower chairs make it easier to bathe without risking falls.
-Some shower chairs have commode openings and can be used inside the shower or bathtub.
+Some shower chairs have commode openings for people with incontinence.
 Shower chairs are available with and without backs depending on your needs.
 Commodes are equipped with removable buckets and commode opening seats so they can be used bedside if transferring to a toilet is difficult.
-There are commodes that can be used as a shower chair and vice versa.
 You will need to measure your bathroom shower to make sure the shower chair or commode will fit in the area it will be used.